-The adult whitefly is rather small, about 1-2 mm long and moth-like; males being smaller than females (Fig. 6).
+The adult whitefly is rather small, about 1-2 mm long and moth-like; males being smaller than females (Figure 6).
 The adult body is covered with a pair of wings, held more or less roof-like over the body and covered with a white waxy powder that lacks any distinguishing marks or pigmentation.
 The abdomen is yellow.
 The mated adult female will lay about 150 yellow stalked eggs in a random pattern primarily on the underside of leaves.
-Upon hatching, the nymphs are oval, thin and translucent (Fig. 7).
+Upon hatching, the nymphs are oval, thin and translucent (Figure 7).
 Pupae have visible eye spots and are similar in size to the nymphs but slightly thicker.

 Populations increase on spring and summer leaf flushes.
 Moderate to high populations are evidenced by a buildup of sooty mold which develops on the excreted honeydew.
 Whiteflies can be infected by a fungal pathogen, Aschersonia aleyrodis, which spreads rapidly when whitefly populations are high.
 Citrus whitefly is also attacked by aphelinid wasp, Encarsia lahorensis.

 Cloudy-wing Whitefly, Dialeurodes citrifolii (Morgan)